 Beginning on August 12, Southern Louisiana suffers devastating, historic flooding, as 7.1 trillion gallons of water pour down in a “1-in-1,000-year” rainfall.
 JFA sends out an email asking for the angels to help, and an anonymous saint answers the prayer.
-Because of them, the JFA team is able to fly to Baton Rouge as soon as possible and drive from home to home, providing musicians and their families with food, clothing, mattresses, dehumidifiers, emergency supplies, and, most important, comfort and love.
+Because of them, the JFA team is able to fly to Baton Rouge as soon as possible and drive from home to home, providing musicians and their families with food, clothing, mattresses, dehumidifiers, emergency supplies, and, most importantly, comfort and love.
 JFA spends the year with them and replaces instruments, helps repair damaged cars, and even pays mortgages as musicians and families begin to recover.
 Because of these extraordinary saints, we are able to hire a water damage expert who bio-washes dozens of homes, decontaminating them from toxic mold infestation, and makes it possible for families to rebuild.

 JFA honors McCoy Tyner with a Lifetime Achievement Award and presents Dr. John with the first ever Hank Jones Award for a lifetime of piano excellence at the sold out 15th annual “A Great Night in Harlem.”
 The John Mayer Trio gives its first concert performance since 2010.